-To come up with our list we survey manufacturers to find out about their range of models and we take member feedback on board.
+To come up with our list, we survey manufacturers to find out about their range of models take member feedback on board.
 Our buyers then purchase products as you the consumer would, either in-store or online.
 This is to ensure that products we receive have not been 'tweaked' in any way, or received special treatment during transit.

 Baby monitors need to give you a reliable signal when they're in use, with a clear picture that works in differing light conditions.
 Some Wi-Fi enabled baby monitors use a smartphone or tablet as the carer device, or give owners the option to use an app.
 Where applicable, our scores are based on the app that is associated with the product.

 For app-based products, we define the carer unit as the tablet/phone.
-(For our tests, we use common phones on both iOS and Android platforms, so results may vary depending on the phone you use.)
+We use common phones on both iOS and Android platforms for our tests, so your experience may be different depending on the smartphone/tablet you use.